matthieusieben/Sedra.framework/site/modules/less/libraries/lessphp/README.md

-# lessphp v0.2.0
+# lessphp v0.3.0
 #### <http://leafo.net/lessphp>

-`lessphp` is a compiler for LESS written in php.
+`lessphp` is a compiler for LESS written in PHP.
+The documentation is great, so check it out: <http://leafo.net/lessphp/docs/>.
+Here's a quick tutorial:
-For a complete description of the language see <http://leafo.net/lessphp/docs/>

 ### How to use in your php project

-Copy less.inc.php to your include directory and include it into your project.
+Copy `lessc.inc.php` to your include directory and include it into your project.

 There are a few ways to interface with the compiler.
 The easiest is to have it compile a LESS file when the page is requested.
-The static function `less::ccompile`, checked compile, will compile the input LESS file only when it is newer than the output file.
+The static function `lessc::ccompile`, checked compile, will compile the input LESS file only when it is newer than the output file.

 	try {